Muditha-Kumara/IT00AK39-3005-Cybersecurity-and-data-privacy/FinalReport/Final_Report.md

 #### Reflection

-> This project provided hands-on experience in identifying, exploiting, and remediating common web vulnerabilities.
-I learned the importance of both technical and policy controls in building secure systems.
+> This project and tasks provided hands-on experience in identifying, exploiting, and remediating common web vulnerabilities.
+I also learned how use cybersecurity software and tools.
+With beginning collapsed confidence about web application.
+But with time I learned the importance of both technical and policy controls in building secure systems.
 The iterative process of testing, fixing, and retesting was invaluable for understanding real-world security challenges.

 ---